esplinr/indy-hipe/text/5005-token-removal/README.md

 ### Truncate the transaction log that includes token transactions

 We could roll the history of the ledger into a new genesis transaction that represents the current state without any token transactions.
 Though this is possible, it would require significant development and testing to ensure that we captured the state completely.
-It would also require a complicated roll out for everyone to adopt the new genesis transaction.
+It would also require a complicated roll out for everyone (not sure that the genegis will be changed).

 ### Resetting StagingNet and BuilderNet

-Removing the token from StagingNet and BuilderNet is complicated by the history of token transactions.
+Removing the token from StagingNet and BuilderNet is complicated by the history of transactions.
+Despite they don't contain tokens transaction, they contain fees related transactions.
 The cleanest way to deal with that history would be to reset the networks to an empty state.
 BuilderNet was reset in June of 2020.
 StagingNet is considered a non-production network and it is expected that it would be regularly reset.
 But StagingNet is widely used and a reset would cause a significant disruption as developers would have to redeploy their demo credentials.
 For this reason, we concluded that we had to find a way to address historical token transactions without a network reset.

-3. Rewriting history on StagingNet and BuilderNet
+###  Rewriting history on StagingNet and BuilderNet

 Another way to remove the historical token transactions on StagingNet and BuilderNet would be to rewrite the history of those networks.
 This is something we have done before in our development environments, and it can be done safely without too much work.
 But there is a concern that tampering with history could erode confidence in the reliability of Sovrin if changing the history on the test networks is seen as setting a precedence for how we would deal with MainNet.
 Introducing the concept of a default fee handler seems a more appropriate solution.